kwals/chrome-bug/README.md

 ***Expected Behavior***

-Text `"Hey there, can you see me?"` should appear between headline and iframe.
+Text should appear between headline and iframe ->  `"Hey there, can you see me?"`

 ***Actual Behavior***